itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ##### 2.2.8 Calculate

-​	Subsequently, the capacitance and voltage can be calculated based on the current and voltage data that have been read.
+​Subsequently, the capacitance and voltage can be calculated based on the current and voltage data that have been read.

 ```python
     Vdc = Iac_real_data[:,0]